crisperdue/prooftoys-site/content/using-proofbuilder.md

 {{< video src="/images/xxisx.mp4" >}}

-**The proof builder always adds a new step at the end of the proof.**

 ### Inference steps

 Most steps in proofs build from one step to another step.
 In the